Please visit again soon for 2022 schedule

-The 69th Annual PRCA Homestead Championship Rodeo and Rodeo Days Events
+The 71st Annual PRCA Homestead Championship Rodeo and Rodeo Days Events for 2020

 The Homestead Championship Rodeo is an annual tradition that grew out of a group of seventeen founding members who wanted to showcase this unique western sporting event.
 It is one of the oldest annual professional sporting events in South Florida and the only PRCA Rodeo in Miami-Dade County.
-Our rodeo is one of nearly 600 sanctioned annually by the Professional Rodeo Cowboys Association (PRCA).
+Our rodeo is one of over 650 sanctioned annually by the Professional Rodeo Cowboys Association (PRCA).
 The PRCA is the largest and oldest rodeo-sanctioning body in the world; ensuring that every event is managed with fairness and competence and that the livestock used is healthy and cared for to the highest standards.
-The PRCA has 4.7 million loyal attendees across the USA.
+More than 30 million people identify themselves as fans of Pro Rodeo.

 For more information about the PRCA and the Wrangler National Finals Rodeo, visit www.prorodeo.com .

-Wednesday January 18, 2017: Family Night / Little Miss & Mister Homestead Rodeo 2017 Contest at Sally Woods Harris Field Pavilion.
+Wednesday January 22, 2020: Family Night / Little Miss & Mister Homestead Rodeo 2020 Contest at Sally Woods Harris Field Pavilion.
 6:30 pm to 9:30 pm.
-Family fun, kid’s dance performances & Country D.J. line dancing, charity raffle, food & snacks available, 2017 Homestead Rodeo Queen coronation.
+Family fun, & country line dancing, charity raffle, food & snacks available, 2020 Homestead Rodeo Queen coronation.
 Admission is FREE.

-Thursday January 19, 2017: HRA Books & Bronc’s Literacy Program Kid’s Day Field Trip to the arena.
-First grade classes from several Homestead schools visit the arena for an exclusive performance & firsthand look at the sport of rodeo.
+Thursday January 23, 2020: HRA Books & Bronc’s Literacy Program Kid’s Day Field Trip to the arena.
+First grade classes from two Homestead area schools visit the arena for an exclusive performance & firsthand look at the sport of rodeo.
 9 am to 12:30 pm.

 The Mechanical Bull “Buck Off” Competition and Rodeo Bingo at Harris Field Doc DeMilly Rodeo Arena runs 5 pm to 10 pm.
 Teams and solo riders compete for the title & trophy.
 Rodeo Bingo will benefit three local charities.
 PRCA Rodeo announcer Wayne Brooks is scheduled to be part of the festivities.
 Spectator admission is FREE.

-Friday January 20, 2017: “Tough Enough to Wear Pink” Night at Harris Field Doc DeMilly Rodeo Arena.
-The opening performance starts at 8 pm & should run to 10:30 pm.
-We continue to raise breast cancer awareness and funds benefitting a local breast cancer charity.
-Everyone is encouraged to wear Pink to show their support.
-(More info at www.toughenoughtowearpink.com.)
-We are honored to have 2005, 2010, 2013 & 2014 PRCA Announcer of the Year Wayne Brooks as our rodeo announcer again this year.
+We are honored to have four-time PRCA Announcer of the Year Wayne Brooks as our rodeo announcer again this year.
 He is one of the best in the business!
-The PRCA specialty act, rodeo clown & barrelman for all three rodeo performances will be Trent McFarland.
+(Visit Wayne Brooks’ site here) The PRCA specialty act, rodeo clown & barrelman for all three rodeo performances will be Tim “Wild Thang” Lepard.
 Our own Homestead Everglades Posse Precision Mounted Drill Team round out each performance as well.
 We’ll continue the WPRA Junior Division barrel racing as part of our three performances which we added to our rodeo in 2013.
-This has become a crowd favorite.
+This continues to be a crowd favorite.